hannahwysong/obsidian/01 WSU Classes/Comp Sci/OS Internals and Design/Lecture Notes/CPU Scheduling.md

 - only one process is running on the CPU core at at a time
 - all processes reside in a state queue
 Long Term Scheduling
-- how many procceses the OS will allow to exist
+- how many processes the OS will allow to exist
 - limited by memory
 Short Term Scheduling
 - OS selects a "ready" process from a queue